tylergorecki/tylergorecki/README.md

   - Developed a **transfer portal dashboard** for UVA Men's Basketball (private), facilitating recruitment processes.
   - Created an [**MLB expected runs model**](https://github.com/tylergorecki/mlb-expected-runs) using R and MLB Statcast data.
   - Created a [**CFB expected points model**](https://github.com/tylergorecki/cfb-expected-points) using R and college football play-by-play data.
+  - Acting as a business analytics team for a media company, my group and I created an **Online News Popularity Predictor** which implemented advanced ML algorithms (XGBoost, CatBoost) to predict the likelihood and explain the important features of more popular articles.

 ## 💼 Professional Experience
 - **UVA Baseball Data Analytics Team**: Engineered pitcher and umpire reports, enhancing team preparation with data-driven insights.